freesewing/freesewing/markdown/org/docs/patterns/otis/fabric/en.md

 ---
-title: "Otis, the simple onesie: Fabric Options"
+title: "Otis, the simple romper: Fabric Options"
 ---

 ## Main Fabric

-Onesies are normally made from knit fabric.
+rompers are normally made from knit fabric.
 For best results, use a cotton fabric with just one or two percent of spandex.
 Jersey works well if it has good recovery.

 ## Interfacing